metrorailings/OwlBlog/content/posts/week-16-circa-picks.md

 **Cincinnati covers if**
 Wink Martindale hasn't learned a thing from the last outing against them
 \- OR -
-Baltimore's rushing plays are still
+Baltimore's rushers are still unable to find success consistently.